Last updated on August 20th, 2022 at 09:53 am

 “…when this particular Polyurethane is in its fully expanded state it is an “inert chemical” meaning that it has no off gassing left to do.
 Atek is fully expanded- and tested to be free of over 100 harmful chemicals.Not all Polyurethane is PVC or Phthalate free– some who don’t heat seal their seams use PVC to make them waterproof…and Phthalates make the PVC soft.
 Polyurethane is also a controlled application when you make it so its not leached into the ground water like PVC plastics.

-- Alien Kids RainCoat – PVC Free raincoats, cotton lined with a polyurethane shell.
-You can find these at Hatley Stores on line and retail for about $40 These PVC Free raincoats come in a few different cute designs (I love the spaceships)and come in a range of kids sizes.
+- Hatley RainCoats – PVC Free raincoats, cotton lined with a polyurethane shell.
+You can find these at Hatley Stores online and retail for about $40 These PVC Free raincoats come in a few different cute designs (I love the spaceships)and come in a range of kids sizes.
 Find them at HatleyStores.com

-- LandsEnd Big/Little/Toddler Kids Solid Rain Slicker – Polyester-backed polyurethane shell fabric that’s more flexible than the usual PVC kind.
+- LandsEnd Big/Little/Toddler Kids Solid Rain Slicker – AS Of July 2022 I Need to verify LandsEnd.
+Polyester-backed polyurethane shell fabric that’s more flexible than the usual PVC kind.
 Of course, it’s every bit as waterproof, with sealed seams to prevent leaks., cotton lined with a polyurethane shell.
 It’s unclear to us as to whether this is totally PVC Free based on what we learned from the folks at PuddleGear.
 They retail for about $36.

-- LL Bean Discovery Rain Jacket – For something a little less heavy duty LL Bean’s Rain Jackets might do the trick.
-These fleece lined jackets are covered with a waterproof nylon shell.
-They are wind and rain resistant, as well as have reflective safety details.
-LL Bean assures me that they seal the seams with nylon tape that is Polyurethane coated..jackets retail around $37.
-Totally PVC Free.
+- LL Bean Discovery Rain Jacket – AS Of July 2022 I Need to verify LL Bean.
+For something a little less heavy-duty LL Bean’s Rain Jackets might do the trick.
+These fleece-lined jackets are covered with a waterproof nylon shell.
+They are wind and rain resistant and have reflective safety details.
+LL Bean assures me that they seal the seams with nylon tape that is Polyurethane coated..jackets.
+Totally PVC Free

 Subscribe to Dear SafeMama.